cristianbuse/VBA-FastDictionary/README.md

 Download the latest [release](https://github.com/cristianbuse/VBA-FastDictionary/releases), extract and import the ```TestDictionary.bas``` module into your project.
 Run ```RunAllDictionaryTests``` method.
 On failure, execution will stop on the first failed Assert.

+## Benchmarking

+In most cases, this Dictionary is the fastest solution when compared to what is already available.
+Please see [Benchmarking](benchmarking/README.md) for more details.